aadluri/Plotting_dftoutput/README.md

 # Plotting_Siesta
-Small scripts for plotting Siesta Outputs
+A place to store my simple python scripts for plotting SIESTA  outputs Includes PDOS, COHP and fixing fermi level for PDOS plots